damiendart/notes/synology.markdown

   - Use rsync to transfer files.
 If using a different copying method, rsync's dry-run mode with the `c` flag can be used to check everything has copied correctly.
+  - Run the _Security Advisor_ to see if anything else needs attention, and enable the regular scan schedule to perform a weekly scan.
-  - Make sure backup stuff (S3, external hard-drive) is set up.
+  - Make sure daily backup stuff (S3, external hard-drive) is set up.
   - I'm not sure how prevalent this is, but even with NTP synchronisation enabled in DSM's _Regional Options_ control panel the date and time will occasionally get out of sync.
 Creating a daily scheduled task to run the `ntpdate -u -b [SOME-NTP-SERVER]` command as root seems to keep things in check.
-  - Daily scheduled tasks should be run at night, where possible.
-  - Run the _Security Advisor_ to see if anything else needs attention.
-  - Backing up email: Use [getmail][3].
+  - Backing up email: Use [getmail][3] to fetch email every three hours.
   - Backing up remote Git repositories: Use Git (see _Fixing Git_) to create mirrors (use the `--mirror` flag) and create an daily scheduled task to run the `/bin/su - root -c 'for DIR in [LOCATION-OF-REPOS]*.git; do [ -d "$DIR" ] && cd $DIR && [ -e "FETCH_HEAD" ] && git fetch --q; done'` command.
+  - Daily and weekly scheduled tasks should be run at night.

 [3]: <http://pyropus.ca/software/getmail/>